 The Future of Cryptotokens (Presentation)

-Sujit Chakravorti presented his joint paper with Joey Biasi, titled "The Future of Cryptotokens," at the World Banking and Finance Symposium in New Delhi in December 2019.
+Chakravorti presented his paper with Joey Biasi, titled "The Future of Cryptotokens," at the World Banking and Finance Symposium in New Delhi in December 2019.

 Cryptotokens may dramatically change how firms raise funds enabling less costly, more transparent, more accessible, and faster access to capital.
 By issuing tokens, firms access an alternative means to raise funds instead of venture capital, crowdfunding, and private equity.
 However, the global cryptotoken market is quite volatile as evidenced by the fluctuation in market capitalization.
 For example, the global market capitalization (market cap) peaked on January 13, 2018 at $57 billion but fell to $7.9 billion on December 14, 2018.